New in CUX: Mobile Analytics. Analyze real user behavior inside your app. Learn More

 Each of these Experience Metrics tells a story about where the user journey breaks down.
 In CUX, you can filter heatmaps and recordings by specific Experience Metrics, so you don’t have to guess where frustration happens, you can see it immediately.

-The Fixes: How to break the silence on your key pages
+The Fixes: How to increase conversion rate on pages where users go silent

 Once you’ve spotted where users hesitate or drop off, the next step is to understand what’s behind it, and start fixing the problem.
 Metrics and behavioral signals help you see where the friction is, but the real progress comes from applying those insights to improve the experience.